← Insights from Philippine History

 The Documentary Voice: Four Missions to the Song Court

-- 1003 CE.
+• 1003 CE.
 A second mission.
-The mission requests equal status with Champa within the imperial tributary hierarchy.
-The request is refused — but Pu-tuan continues to be received as a tributary state, which is itself a recognition of standing.
-(The 1003 envoy’s name is recorded as Kiling, which is probably the South-Asian-merchant generic Kling/Kalinga; if so, it tells us the polity could draw on Tamil-merchant cosmopolitan credentials when its diplomacy required them.)
+On the standard reading, the mission requests equal status with Champa within the imperial tributary hierarchy and is refused — but Pu-tuan continues to be received as a tributary state, which is itself a recognition of standing.
+(The 1003 envoy’s name is read as Kiling, which may be the South-Asian-merchant generic Kling/Kalinga; if so, it would suggest the polity could draw on Tamil-merchant cosmopolitan credentials when its diplomacy required them.)

-- 1007 CE.
+• 1007 CE.
 A third mission.
-This is the mission whose envoy the Chinese record under the Cham-derived name I-hsü-han.
+This is the mission whose envoy is read under the Cham-derived name I-hsü-han.

-- 1011 CE.
+• 1011 CE.
 A fourth mission.
-The ruler Xi-li-da-jia is invested with imperial-umbrella regalia and the mission concludes with substantial ceremonial weight.
+The ruler read as Xi-li-da-jia is recorded as invested with imperial-umbrella regalia, the mission concluding with substantial ceremonial weight.

 After 1011 the diplomatic record falls silent.
 This is not evidence of polity collapse.
 The Southern Song dynasty (after 1127) shifted toward private merchant-mediated trade — the great institutionalized tributary system became less central to the imperial political economy, and many SE Asian polities reduced their tributary-mission frequency in the same window.
 Butuan’s commercial activity, visible in the ceramic record, in the continuing balangay archaeology, and in the post-1622 Spanish administrative records of an active Caraga-region maritime tradition, runs continuously through and past the diplomatic silence.

-The Chinese transcription 蒲端 (Pu-tuan) is, on phonological reconstruction in early-Song Mandarin, exactly what we would expect for the place-name Butuan — bu-tuan / bu-twan, with the medial glottal stop of modern Butuanon /buˈtuʔan/ transparent to Chinese scribes who had no orthographic notation for it.
-The competing identifications floated in older scholarship — Pulilu, Sanmalan — are phonological non-matches and appear in their own distinct Chinese-source contexts.
-The identification is settled.
+The Chinese transcription 蒲端 (Pu-tuan) is, on the phonological reconstruction of early-Song Mandarin used by modern scholarship, close to what we would expect for the place-name Butuanbu-tuan / bu-twan, with the medial glottal stop of modern Butuanon /buˈtuʔan/ unmarked by Chinese scribes who had no orthographic notation for it.
+The competing identifications floated in older scholarship — Pulilu, Sanmalan — are read as phonological non-matches and as belonging to their own distinct Chinese-source contexts.
+The Pu-tuan = Butuan identification is widely accepted in modern scholarship, but it rests entirely on the Chinese sources and their reconstruction, not on this essay’s Spanish-era corpus — which, where it preserves Chinese geographic terms at all, names the central Philippine polities Ma-i rather than Pu-tuan.
+We therefore treat the identification as Probable, on external linguistic authority, rather than as corpus-anchored.

 What this essay can and cannot assert.
 This piece is the publication output of a four-cycle multi-agent research suite (the historian, maritime, curator, linguistic, legal, and culinary agents working through cycles 61–64 of the constellation).
 The suite’s working method requires that every claim carry a confidence disposition: Anchored, Probable, Contested, or Unknown.
 Where this essay says “the evidence suggests” or “probably,” the underlying claim is Probable.
 Where it names a question as Unknown, the suite has determined the source record cannot answer it and no future cycle is expected to.